-Job opportunities for home care assistants will be numerous from now well into the future; based on its statistic, the U.S. Bureau of Labor Statistics anticipates a 48% employment increase for home health aides and a 49% increase in jobs for personal care aides between 2012 and 2022.
-This job growth is due mostly to two factors: more elderly people needing care and choosing to stay in their homes as long as possible.
+Job opportunities for home care assistants will be numerous from now well into the future; based on its statistic, the U.S. Bureau of Labor Statistics anticipates a 48% employment increase for HHAs and a 49% increase in jobs for personal care aides between 2012 and 2022.
+This job growth is due mostly to more elderly people needing care and choosing to stay in their homes as long as possible.
 Some clients don’t require medical related assistance as much as additional assistance with household tasks or minor personal hygiene assistance.
 Hiring a home care assistant may be a cheaper option for many clients who wish to stay in their homes to avoid the increased expenses that occur with moving to a higher level of care, such as an assisted living facility or retirement home.